-Additional need is identified when a pupil does not make the progress expected, despite the differentiation planned within the classroom.
-The class teacher meets with the Special Educational Needs Co-ordinator (SENCo) to assess the need and determine what support is required.
+Additional need is identified when a pupil does not make the progress expected, despite the adjustments planned within the classroom.
+The Class Teacher meets with the Special Educational Needs and Disability Co-ordinator (SENDCo) to assess the need and determine what support is required.

-Targeted Intervention may be utilised, using a pre- and post-intervention assessment to measure the progress made from short (usually 6 weeks) focused intervention activities.
-Interventions are then modified, if necessary, in light of these assessments.
-Intervention activities might be organised for individual or small groups of pupils, and are planned by the class teacher and overseen by the SENCo.
+Targeted Intervention may be utilised, using a pre- and post-adjustment assessment to measure the progress made from short focused adjustments.
+Adjustments are then modified, if necessary, in light of these assessments.
+Adjustments or intervention activities might be organised for individuals or small groups of pupils, and are planned by the Class Teacher and overseen by the SENDCo.

-We use a whole school provision map to track the support being offered throughout the school, which is updated every term in discussion between the class teachers, SENCo and Headteacher.
+We use a whole school provision map to track the support being offered throughout the school, which is updated by the Class Teachers as support progresses.
+This is managed by the SENDCo and overseen by the Headteacher.